-I was a primary teacher for 28 years in schools in Iowa, Missouri, and Colorado.
-During that time I enjoyed working with young children especially in the area of Sacramental preparation for First Reconciliation and First Communion.
-I loved the creativity of celebrating Liturgy with children especially after the Second Vatican Council when children were allowed to participate in the various ministries at Mass.
-Finding the unique talents of each child in the areas of music, proclamation, and various forms of prayer has been most rewarding as I watch them grow in their relationship with Jesus and carry it on into adulthood as active members of their parishes.
+I was a primary teacher for 36 years in schools in Iowa, Missouri, and Colorado.
+During that time I enjoyed working with young children especially in the area of sacramental preparation for First Reconciliation and First Communion.
+Finding the unique talents of each child in the areas of religion, liturgy, and various forms of prayer was most rewarding as I watched them grow in their relationship with Jesus and carry it on into adulthood as active members of their parishes.
 Teaching young children kept me energized and always looking for new and innovative instructional approaches in order to meet the diverse needs of my students.
-I am always amazed at their thirst for knowledge, their eagerness to try many new things, and the never ending creativity of each child.
 While engaged in the teaching arena I always strove for collaboration in building a faith community among the students, faculty, and staff members.
-I was a consultant to faculty members in matters of Liturgy, church updates, and in finding ways of raising awareness of the poor and marginalized.
+I was a consultant to faculty members in matters of liturgy, church updates, and in finding ways of raising awareness of the poor and marginalized.